 Applying the Title Studio Filter

-In this section we will introduce the four primary windows (Controls, Composite, Timeline and Project) used in Title Studio to create, animate, and preview effects.
-In addition, this section covers the Preferences window, which contains user interface settings, the Project window, which allows you to adjust project settings, and the various Style Palettes, which allow you to save and categorize styles for text, color, gradients, materials and extrusions for future use.
+In this section we will introduce the three primary windows (Controls, Composite, and Timeline) used in Title Studio to create, animate, and preview effects.
+In addition, this section covers the Preferences Panel, which contains user interface settings, the Project Panel, which allows you to adjust project settings, and the various tabs in theStyle Palette, which allow you to apply**,**save and categorize styles for text, color, gradients, materials and extrusions for future use.

-Title Studio UI at a Glance
+The Title Studio UI at a Glance

 Setting up Projects and Adjusting Preferences